michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 Production assignment:

-- If you had problems uploading the sketch, use one of the assistant methods to resolve this
+- Get information from the photoresistor (analog sensor) and a switch (digital sensor) and use this information to control two LEDs, one in a digital fashion and the other in an analog fashion, in some creative way.

-- Get information from at least one analog sensor and at least one digital sensor (switch), and use this information to control at least two LEDs, one in a digital fashion and the other in an analog fashion, in some creative way.
+You may use the built-in LED to avoid wiring up a second LED.
 - Document your work in a new folder called July 22
 - In addition to the README.md and your Arduino code, include:
 - Schematic
-	- Whether computer generated or hand drawn it must be large and clear
+	- Make sure your picture is large enough to read.
 	- Remember what a schematic is and is not
 - A photograph of your project